This Orion Platform topic applies only to the following products:

 For example, monitoring a single AWS EC2 instance with a 5-minute polling interval consumes approximately 60,000 requests per calendar month; an EBS volume with the same polling interval may use 100,000 requests per month.
 Instances managed as nodes, third-party products, and custom code also consume requests.

-Here is an overview about how the Orion Platform works with AWS to poll for metrics:
+How Orion Platform works with AWS to poll for metrics

 - Multiple AWS APIs (including CloudWatch, EC2, and EBS) poll AWS cloud instances and volumes.

 - The EC2 web service sends metric data to the Amazon CloudWatch monitoring service.